 Can you give a small summary of your week?
 When you worked etc

-Yes, they bath every second day due to the weather in Colorado being dry and in winter being too cold.
+Yes, they bath every second day due to the weather in Colorado is dry and in winter being too cold.

 and enjoyed all her activities.